ds4dh/GLiNER-biomed/README.md

 ## 🚀 Publicly available models

-We publicly released pre-trained GLiNER-biomed models at multiple scales and variants (uni-encoder and bi-encoder).
+We publicly released pre-trained GLiNER-BioMed models at multiple scales and variants (uni-encoder and bi-encoder).
 You can directly access and use these models from Hugging Face Hub:

 | Model type | Uni-encoder model | Bi-encoder model |
 |------------|-------------------|------------------|